gillian-guide/gillian-guide.github.io/docs/en/downgrading/downgrading-the-game.md

             :material-minus-box: Rockstar Games Launcher and it's DRM is required, which can be considered bloat for multiple reasons: the game launches for a minute longer and it does not provide anything but achievements to the game, to name two.<br>
             :material-minus-box: Compatibility with old mods is not guaranteed.
 While some mods work, there are some that do not.
 They are not critical to fixing the game, though.<br>
             :material-minus-box: Official multiplayer is removed and third-party experience is limited.<br>
-            :material-minus-box: Some songs were removed from the radio due to licensing.
-They can be restored with mods.
             :material-minus-box: No support for GFWL (Xbox Live) achievements.

 ???+ info "Retail version (1.0.8.0)"